-Here, a $\bullet$ denotes a dot, i.e. a zigzag of length one and multiplicity one.
+Here, a $\bullet$ denotes a zigzag of length one and multiplicity one.
 The symmetry along the diagonal comes from the real structure of $A$ given by complex conjugation.
 A priori, there may be other zigzags passing through $(1,0)$ and $(0,1)$.
 Schematically, these would all arise by choosing some connected subgraph with at least one arrow of the diagram

-They could either be of even-length or of odd-length and not contributing to $H^1_{DR}(X,\C)$ but contributing to $H^2(X,\C)$.
+They could either be of even length or of odd length but not contributing to $H^1_{dR}(X,\C)$ but to $H^2(X,\C)$.
 Note that the subdiagram

-is not allowed since this would give rise to a non-pure class in $H^1_{DR}(X,\C)$, i.e. a class which does not lie in $H^{1,0}_{DR}(X)+H^{0,1}_{DR}(X)$).
-But we have already ruled this out by purity.\\
+is not allowed since this would be give rise to a nonzero class in $H^1_{dR}(X,\C)$, which we have ruled out already by purity.

-However, since $h^{1,0}_{\delbar}+h_{\delbar}^{0,1}=b_4$, there can be no differentials in the Fr\"olicher spectral sequence starting or ending in degree $(1,0)$ or $(0,1)$.
+However, since $h^{1,0}_{\delbar}+h_{\delbar}^{0,1}=b_1$, there can be no differentials in the Fr\"olicher spectral sequence starting or ending in degree $(1,0)$ or $(0,1)$.
 In terms of zigzags, this means no even-length zigzag passes through these bidegrees.
 This rules out the zigzags

 and their reflections along the diagonal (which have to occur with the same multiplicity since $A$ is equipped with a real structure).
 So, the only options for zigzags passing through $(1,0)$ that are left are